 - All tenancies that were entered into the agreements prior to 15 January 1989 or any type of tenancy that used to be a protected tenancy before.

-All the above listed tenancies come under something called ‘contractual’ or ‘common law’ tenancies, and these tenancies are not eligible for assured Shorthold tenancies.
+All the above-listed tenancies come under so-called ‘contractual’ or ‘common law’ residences, which are not eligible for assured Shorthold tenancies.

-If your tenancy is included in the above list, then your tenancy must additionally meet 3 other requirements if you want to get an assured Shorthold tenancy agreement:
+If your Tenancy is included in the above list, then your Tenancy must additionally meet three other requirements if you want to get an assured Shorthold tenancy agreement:

 - the tenant should be an individual

 - Separate accommodation should be used for dwelling

 - This dwelling must serve as a principal or main home for tenant’s

 Although stamp duty is applicable for all types of leases, stamping is not a compulsory requirement for short-term residential leases.